Tuscan White Bean Pasta

 Canned diced tomatoes in mesh strainer.

-When the water is boiling for the pasta, add the pasta and cook it to the lowest recommended time stated on the package (for example if it says cook 5-6 minutes, cook to 5 minutes).
-The pasta will cook a bit in the sauce too, so you don’t want to overcook the pasta.
+Cook the pasta for the lowest recommended time stated on the package (for example if it says cook 5-6 minutes, cook to 5 minutes).
+The pasta will cook a bit in the sauce too.

 Pasta being added to boiling water in stainless steel pot.